Frequentist inference

-Frequentist inference is a type of statistical inference based in frequentist probability, which treats “probability” in equivalent terms to “frequency” and draws conclusions from sample-data by means of emphasizing the frequency or proportion of findings in the data.
-Frequentist-inference underlies frequentist statistics, in which the well-established methodologies of statistical hypothesis testing and confidence intervals are founded.
+Frequentist inference is a type of statistical inference based in frequentist probability, which treats "probability" in equivalent terms to "frequency" and draws conclusions from sample-data by means of emphasizing the frequency or proportion of findings in the data.
+Frequentist inference underlies frequentist statistics, in which the well-established methodologies of statistical hypothesis testing and confidence intervals are founded.

 History of frequentist statistics

-The history of frequentist statistics is more recent than its prevailing philosophical rival, Bayesian statistics.
-Frequentist statistics were largely developed in the early 20th century and have recently developed to become the dominant paradigm in inferential statistics, while Bayesian statistics were invented in the 19th century.
-Despite this dominance, there is no agreement as to whether frequentism is better than Bayesian statistics, with a vocal minority of professionals studying statistical inference decrying frequentist inference for being internally-inconsistent.
-For the purposes of this article, frequentist methodology will be discussed as summarily as possible but it is worth noting that this subject remains controversial even into the modern day.

-The primary formulation of frequentism stems from the presumption that statistics could be perceived to have been a probabilistic frequency.
+Frequentism is based on the presumption that statistics represent probabilistic frequencies.
 This view was primarily developed by Ronald Fisher and the team of Jerzy Neyman and Egon Pearson.
 Ronald Fisher contributed to frequentist statistics by developing the frequentist concept of "significance testing", which is the study of the significance of a measure of a statistic when compared to the hypothesis.

-Neyman-Pearson extended Fisher's ideas to multiple hypotheses by conjecturing that the ratio of probabilities of hypotheses when maximizing the difference between the two hypotheses leads to a maximization of exceeding a given p-value, and also provides the basis of type I and type II errors.
-For more, see the foundations of statistics page.
+Neyman-Pearson extended Fisher's ideas to apply to multiple hypotheses.
+They posed that the ratio of probabilities of two given hypotheses, when maximizing the difference between them, leads to a maximization of exceeding a given p-value.
+This relationship serves as the basis of type I and type II errors and confidence intervals.